Flashback (2021 film): Plot

-Charlie is eventually brought back to the morning of the trial, where she relieves the day differently.
+Charlie is eventually brought back to the morning of the trial, where she relives the day differently.
 Charlie surprises everyone by representing the rape victim instead of the accused, and the trial ends in a finding of guilt.

 Cast

 Production

 In March 2021, it was announced Caroline Vigneaux, Sophia Aram, Suzanne Clément, Lison Daniel, Gad Elmaleh, Lannick Gautry, Emy Letertre, Florent Peyre and Sylvie Testud had joined the cast of the film, with Vigneaux directing from a screenplay she wrote, with Alain Goldman serving as a producer under his Légende Films banner, with Amazon Studios set to distribute.
-The film overtly references the 1993 time loop film Groundhog Day, Charlie's radio alarm clock announces "It is not Groundhog Day, it is National Women's day."
+The film overtly references the 1993 time loop film Groundhog Day, Charlie's radio alarm clock announces, "It is not Groundhog Day, it is National Women's day."

 Principal photography on the film began in February 2021.

 Music

 The following musical selections were used during the movie and listed in the closing credits.